slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Convert text to integers

-As explored in the previous tutorial, categorical variables (text) must be converted into numerical variables.
-One approach would be one-hot encoding, but there are limitations with this technique.
+One approach would be to one-hot encode each word, but there are limitations with this technique.
 A better approach would be to tag each word with a unique integer.
-The nice thing about this is that the integer encoding for a specific word remains the same across all documents.
+The integer encoding for a specific word remains the same across all documents.
 For example, ...

-To do this, Keras (a neural network library) provides a handy **Tokenizer() API** that can handle multiple documents.
+To do this, Keras (neural network library) provides a handy **Tokenizer() API** that can handle multiple documents.
 For a deeper understanding of how to implement this, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras).

 ```python
 encod_corp = []